+I have lived in South Carolina for two decades now, but grew up in the midwest.
 Guided by a true passion to become a psychotherapist, I went back to school later in life, when my kids began elementary school.
-During my studies, I was intentional about working with different populations to guide my future clinical practice: I studied neurodevelopmental disabilities (autism focus) within developmental pediatrics, I worked in school social work which helped strengthen my advocacy skills.
-I have most recently worked as a counselor in a mental health center and thus have a strong clinical background.
+During and after my studies, I was intentional about working with different populations to guide my future clinical practice.
+Among those are neuro-developmental disabilities with an autism focus and a community mental health center counseling children, adolescents, and families.
+All of my work experience has given me a strong clinical foundation.
+I’m in my fourth year at JSA.

-Master’s of Social Work, University of South Carolina, 2015
+- Master of Social Work, University of South Carolina